Lesson 5

 Authentication

 Usually, you would handle passwords and login information on a centralized server.
 With web 3.0, authentication is done using the same cryptographic keys that are use to send transactions on a blockchain.
-Data is stored directly on the blockchain and other public networks, enabling out of the box interopability.
+Data is stored directly on the blockchain and other public networks, enabling out of the box interoperability.

 Traceability